bigp/Starling-Framework/moreinfo_preloaders.md

 		startLoading();
 	}

-**IMPORTANT**: Additionally, you will need to add some **Additional Compiler Arguments** to make sure your Main classes is embedded in your SWF and your Preloader knows where to find it.
+**IMPORTANT**: Additionally, you will need to add some **Additional Compiler Arguments** to make sure your Main class is embedded in your SWF and your Preloader knows where to find it.
 To do this simply add the following in your compiler arguments:

  * For top-level classes, simply add: **-frame=Label,YourMain**
  * For deeper package classes, add: **-frame=Label,full.qualified.path.of.your.class.YourMain**